clijo/grokking/README.md

     ```

 # Note
-- Fig 1 was created using by using 20% of the dataset as training set.
-- `weight_decay` is a key parameter to induce grokking.
+- `weight_decay` is a key parameter to induce grokking: after the model reaches a "memorization basin" where the gradient loss term become negligible, the only signal is from the regularization term, say $\lambda\|\cdot\|^2$ which pushes the learned parameter to be in a closed ball centred at zero with radius inversely proportional to $\lambda$; larger the $\lambda$, stronger is this signal, and ideally it moves the parameter to a "generalization basin".